Mathilde94/deep_learning_projects/readme.md

-# Machine Learning Models with Tensorflow
+# Learning Machine Learning Models with Tensorflow

 This repository contains a set of machine learning models I learnt and tried recently after getting the Coursera Machine Learning Certificate with Andrew Ng (great course!)